An International Campaign to

 While policymakers authorize the overharvest of our salmon in the ocean, river-based communities and economies that have relied upon the return of salmon for generations to millennia are left with little to nothing.

 In particular, Indigenous peoples that often fish in or near salmon rivers are predominantly and disproportionately harmed by the interception of salmon in distant marine waters.
-If we work to stop the devastation in the ocean and Let Our Salmon Come Home, river-based communities will regain access and management over resources that sustain their cultures, economies, and livelihoods.
+If we work to stop the widespread harm in the ocean and Let Our Salmon Come Home, river-based communities will regain access and management over resources that sustain their cultures, economies, and livelihoods.

 Hope and a Sustainable Path Forward